-The Recreation Center (1986) connects on all floors with the John Glenn Physical Education Building to provide a complete varsity and intramural complex.
+The Anne C. Steele Center (1986) was renamed in 2016 after Muskingum's 20th president.
+The center connects on all floors with the John Glenn Physical Education Building to provide a complete varsity and intramural complex.
 Its construction was made possible by the contributions of over 5,000 donors to the University's Design for Tomorrow planning and fundraising program in the 1980s.
 The facility includes a varsity gymnasium with seating for 2,800; two racquetball courts; conditioning and training rooms; a practice room for baseball and softball; locker rooms for students, faculty, staff and officials; an observation lounge; and offices and seminar/conference rooms.